+'''

+w \leftarrow vector of random weights

+repeat

-$w \leftarrow$ vector of random weights repeat $w \leftarrow w - \epsilon \nabla J(w)$
+w \leftarrow w - \epsilon \nabla J(w)

+'''

 [We've just rewritten all the weights as a vector for notational convenience.
-When you actually write the code, for the sake of speed, you should probably operate directly on the weight matrices V and W.]
+When you actually write the code, you should probably operate directly on the weight matrices V and W.]

 [It's important to make sure the random weights aren't too big, because if a unit's output gets too close to zero or one, it can get "stuck," meaning that a modest change in the input values causes barely any change in the output value.
-Stuck units tend to stay stuck.
-I'll say more about that next lecture.]
+Stuck units tend to stay stuck because in that operating range, the gradient $s'(\cdot)$ of the logistic function is close to zero.]